 1 dash orange bitters

 Add ingredients to a mixing glass and stir with ice.
 When properly chilled, strain into a chilled cocktail glass and garnish with a cherry and lemon twist.

-It's that simple.
+It’s that simple.
 Gin, Italian vermouth and Chartreuse in equal proportions plus a dash of orange bitters.
-It wouldn't be a proper cocktail without the bitters.
-I'll admit that Chartreuse isn't an ingredient that appeals to everybody, and this drink has a healthy dose.
-I find it interesting that Harry Johnson specifies Plymouth gin on page 257 where this recipe appears.
+It wouldn’t be a proper cocktail without the bitters.
+We’ll admit that Chartreuse isn’t an ingredient that appeals to everybody, and this drink has a healthy dose.
+We find it interesting that Harry Johnson specifies Plymouth gin on page 257 where this recipe appears.
 Plymouth is often regarded today as both a brand and a style that falls nicely on the lighter, sweeter citrus side of London dry gins.
 However, the strong herbal notes from the Chartreuse reinforced by the sweet vermouth will allow even the boldest, most flavorful gins to succeed in this drink.
-I used Beefeater, but you can use any gin you own.
+We used Beefeater, but you can use any gin you own.

 Garnish your Bijou with whatever you like, but Johnson suggests a cherry or an olive and a squeeze of lemon peel.
 The idea behind the lemon peel is to catch the oils from its skin.
 This is the basis of the lemon twist, and an attractive way to achieve it is to cut a long strip from the peel using a channel knife.
 This tool is often incorporated into lemon zesters and is used to carve long, narrow grooves into the peel of whole citrus.
 Do this over the cocktail so that as you cut, oils from the zest spray onto the surface of the drink.
 Then, wrap the long twist around a stick or a toothpick—again, over the drink to catch the oil.
 Rub it around the rim of the glass and finally, drape the twist over the edge or wrap it carefully around a cocktail cherry.